In today’s post, I’ll compare Mighty Networks and Skool.

 I really appreciate how the point system simplifies community moderation.

-If you want to extend these capabilities, you may need to integrate with third-party apps like Pointagram, which somewhat defeats the purpose of an all-in-one platform.
+🏆 Winner: Skool.
+Mighty Networks’ gamification features still feel basic compared to Skool’s comprehensive point systems, leaderboards, and advanced reward mechanics.
+If you want more sophisticated gamification, you may still need to integrate with third-party apps like Pointagram, which defeats the purpose of an all-in-one platform.

 It also supports integrations with Zoom to let users schedule Zoom meetings or webinars.